GamerTalk/Frontend/README.md

     ```

 3. This application uses Firebase for authentication and to store users chat history.
-Please contact us and we'll provide you with the credentials to log into Firebase through a `.env`.
-Use the `.env.example` file to see what variables are required.
+Please create a `.env` file and use the `.env.example` file to see what variables are required.

 ## Usage